niekados/sculpted-hope/README.md

 - Find the address of her pottery studio before attending her classes
 - Get in touch with an artist
 - Check again the social links of an artist

+## Scope

+This project has budget limitations and to keep the lowest costs possible the website will be static, keeping development and maintenance expenses minimal.
+The artist would like to introduce herself to the users and a welcoming message on the first visit would fulfil the requirement, it would also give a personal touch and build a relationship with the visitor.

+Selling artwork is as important as building relations with users, for this reason, we will implement a web store page/section to list artworks available for purchase.
+The items in the store will be linked to the artist's Etsy store, further simplifying and reducing the costs of payment system management.

+As an artist also runs pottery workshops, we will have a section/page with information about classes, to let the users know of available times and dates.
+Including a map will allow users to easily find the location of the studio if they decide to attend workshops.

+Easy communication is an important part of the project and there will be a contact form available on the website, as well as social media links, allowing visitors to be in touch with the artist.

+All pages will have images reflecting the theme of the section the user is currently visiting.
+Shop stores will have individual images for each store item.